 Indication NUPLAZID is indicated for the treatment of hallucinations and delusions associated with Parkinson’s disease psychosis.

-Dosage and Administration Recommended dose: 34 mg capsule taken orally once daily, without titration.
+Dosage and Administration Recommended dose: 34 mg capsule taken orally once daily, without titration, with or without food.

 NUPLAZID is available as 34 mg capsules and 10 mg tablets.